patrickkunka/mixitup/README.md

 </div>
 ```

-By default, MixItUp will query the container for any elements matching the selector `'.mix'`, and index them as "targets".
+By default, MixItUp will query the container for targets using the selector `'.mix'`.

 Targets can be filtered using any valid selector string (e.g. `'.category-a'`), and are sorted via custom data attributes (e.g. `'data-order'`).

-*NB: When structuring your markup, ensure that all target elements are adjacent siblings in your container.*
+*NB: When structuring your markup, ensure that all targets are adjacent siblings in your container.*

 ##### Using Attributes Over Classes

 If you prefer to use classes exclusively for styling, HTML5 data attributes can be used as an alternative to the above and provide a separation of presentational and behavioral information in your markup.
-Simply configure MixItUp to query your targets via an attribute selector (e.g. `[data-ref="mix"]`), and filter accordingly (e.g. `[data-category~="a"]`).
 For example:

 ```html
 <div class="my-container-styling-class" data-ref="container">